oplS17projects/Checkers/README.md

 # Checkers

 ### Statement
 The project is an interactive, two player game of checkers.

-Why is it interesting?
-Why is it interesting to you personally?
-What do you hope to learn?
+We were interested in making something with a graphical representation that would update dynamically as its internal state changed.
+While trying to decide how to add interactivity to this idea, we decided upon making a Checkers game.
+In this context the board is the graphic that changes in response to state, which in turn changes in response to user input.

+Our hope is that through this project we will learn how to make a dynamic, interactive system using the functional programming perspective required by Racket.

 ### Analysis
-Explain what approaches from class you will bring to bear on the project.

-Be explicit about the techiques from the class that you will use.
-For example:
+Concepts from class that will be used in the project:

-- Will you use data abstraction?
-How?
+- Recursion
 We will use recursion in part to process that data given by the XML files and generate the list of tile objects.

-- Will you use map/filter/reduce?
-How?
+Checking the validity of moves will also require recursing through the tiles of the board.

+- Map/filter/reduce
+Will likely need to filter the game board (i.e. list of tile objects) for ones containing the player’s pieces, etc.

+- Object Orientation
 We will use object orientation for the internal representation of the game.
 The individual tiles of the checkerboard will be represented as objects that contain their position and state data.
-The board itself will also be an object, containing the list of tiles as well as other information (score, etc.).
+The board itself will also be an object, containing the list of tiles as well as other information (pieces remaining on each side, etc.).

-- Will you use functional approaches to processing your data?
-How?
+- State Modification
 State modification will be used within the tile and board objects.
-The status of each tile (empty/occupied piece color, etc) will be changed via state modification when players move pieces and the state of certain components of the board, such as the number of pieces each player has will change as well.
+The status of each tile (empty/occupied, piece color, etc) will be changed via state modification when players move pieces and the state of certain components of the board, such as the number of pieces each player has, will change as well.

-- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
-- Will you use lazy evaluation approaches?

-The idea here is to identify what ideas from the class you will use in carrying out your project.

-**Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**
+- Expression Evaluator
+As user input comes from the keyboard, we will need to build an expression evaluator to parse the user's input.
+It will need to identify the command (save/load/move) and its arguments from the user’s input expression.
+So the user could input something like (move (B6 C5)) and the code will need to extract the two tile locations and check if the user whose turn it is has a piece on B6 and that it can legally move to C5.

 ### External Technologies
 We will use Open XML format files (.xlsx file, the format that MS Excel saves spreadsheets in) to store data about the state of the game board.
 The simple-xlsx library will be used to get information in and out of these files.